Buy Now

 As you can observe, rows 2 and 4 return the sum value of months.
 Meanwhile, row 3 returns a difference since "-15" is negative.

-• If the "start_date" or the first argument is invalid, the EDATE formula will display a #NUM!
-Error.
+• #NUM!
+Error: Occurs if the "start_date" or the first argument is invalid.

 Final Thoughts on How to Use Edate Function In Excel